wasserja/CertificateHealth/README.md

 # CertificateHealth PowerShell Module #

-The **CertificateHealth** PowerShell module gathers the certificates from the filesystem or certificate store and displays their health for expiration, pending expiration, and deprecated signature algorithms.
+The **CertificateHealth** PowerShell module gathers the certificates from the filesystem or certificate store(s) and displays their health for pending expiration, key length, and deprecated signature algorithms.